Duke Abbess

 Death has taken ownership of his cap (mitre) and staff (crozier), and drags the abbot away, while the abbot is about to strike with his prayerbook.

-Holbein has taken the basic idea — Death stealing the staff from an Abbot in a long, black cloak with a heavy book — from Heidelberg's dance of death (picture to the left).
-But Holbein has copied the composition — Death turning his back to the victim and the staff over his shoulder — from the dance of death in his own hometown, Basel.
-Here Death takes the cook's skewer over his shoulder and drags him away.
+Holbein has taken the basic idea — Death stealing the staff from an Abbot in a long, black cloak with a heavy book — from Heidelberg's block book (picture to the left).
+But Holbein's execution is far more dynamic, with Death turning his back to the victim and carrying the staff over his shoulder — and this has in turn inspired the dance of death in his own hometown, Basel.
+In Basel (probably after a renovation in 1568) Death takes the cook's skewer over his shoulder and drags him away.

 Variations: Aldegrever makes a very free interpretation, but in this one case Eberhard Kieser chooses to copy Holbein instead of Aldegrever.